Hegerberg, Norway and new chapters

 "I don't feel any pressure and I think in any case it's a very good pressure," said Hegerberg.

-"Going into a new tournament, I think we need to make high demands of ourselves because we know we have quality, and at the same time always know where we're at so we can always go in the right direction; not go too low but not go too high either.
+"Going into a new tournament, I think we need to make high demands of ourselves because we know we have quality, and at the same time always know where we're at so we can always go in the right direction - not go too low but not go too high either.

 "I think we have quality, but you've got to make it work.
 You've got to play together and that's why I'm excited."